EijiGorilla/MMSP-ArcGIS/README.md

 However, WGS84 Web Mercator is a conical, meaning that **it perserves the direction and shape but distorts the size and area.** That is why, mappers often store data in WGS84 (EPSG 4326) but display it in WGS84 Web Mercator (EPSG 3857).

-**Esri does not recommend that we use WGS84 Web Mercator in a large-scale mapping or analysis as it distorts the size and area** Given these characteristics, I personally recommend as below:
+**Esri does not recommend that we use WGS84 Web Mercator in a large-scale mapping or analysis as it distorts the size and area**

+For this Project, we use smart maps or web apps for rendering both 2D and 3D.
+Unless otherwise noted, we display data for visualization purposes, not analytics.
+This automatically narrows down to which coordinate system to use:

-1. Data Storage: WGS84 (EPSG 4326)
+1. Data Storage: WGS84 (EPSG 4326) as GCS
-2. Data Visualization WGS84 Web Mercator (EPSG 3857)
+2. Data Visualization WGS84 Web Mercator (EPSG 3857) as PCS
-3. Area Calucation and Size Analysis: WGS84 UTM 51N (EPSG 32651) or (PRS1992 Philippine Zone III if need to be consistent with CAD files)
+3. Area Calucation and Size Analysis: WGS84 UTM 51N (EPSG 32651) as PCS or (PRS1992 Philippine Zone III if need to be consistent with CAD files)

 ## Height Conversion: PRS 1992 Philippine Zone III to EGM2008 Geoid